 A hot shower on a cold day can be the best thing in the world, but too much exposure to hot water can seriously strip moisture from hair (and skin!).
 Try to keep showers warm to lukewarm, and keep them short.
 At least most of the time--everyone needs a hot shower now and then, just make sure you wear a shower cap if you want to indulge.

-Treating your hair with hot oil is a great way to combat dry hair.
-Once a week, warm some coconut or olive oil and massage into hair and scalp.
-To take it a step further, add a hair oil to your routine like R+Co's Tinsel Smoothing Oil.
+Treating your hair with moisturizing products is a great way to combat dry hair.
+Try R+Co's High Dive Moisture and Shine Cream To take it a step further, add a hair oil to your routine like R+Co's Tinsel Smoothing Oil.

 4. Don't skip the conditioner